How To Host A Cooking Class: The Ultimate Guide For Chefs

 A note on virtual cooking classes

 You might be wondering whether to host an in-person cooking class or a live online cooking class.
-Naturally, they each have their pros and cons.
+They each have their pros and cons.

 In-person cooking classes have several advantages, such as being able to: